 - FIRM: Flood Insurance Rate Maps are large blueprint sized maps showing designated flood zones over a certain area.

 - FIRMette: A small neighborhood sized FIRM map that can be printed on letter-sized paper (or larger).
 It’s a paper copy of a smaller user defined portion of a Flood Insurance Rate Map (FIRM), created online from your computer, with most of the relevant flood zone mapping information you’ll likely need for insurance or permitting purposes Elevation Certificates will likely be needed as well).
 A FIRMette qualifies as an official FEMA flood map document.

-On the map the Z-Zone is shaded 0.02 PCT.
+On the map the X-Zone is shaded and labeled "0.02 PCT."
 X-Zones are areas where the elevation is higher than the minimum expected flood levels.
-Buildings in these zones aren’t subject to enhanced building codes to prevent flood damage, but flood insurance is available at a considerable discount.
+Buildings in these zones aren’t subject to enhanced building codes to prevent flood damage, yet flood insurance is available at a considerable discount.

 The two shaded areas on the map show the only "X" and Shaded "X-Zones" within the city (except for Sunset Key).